Skip to main content

 A systems-biology perspective reveals that hormone receptors do not operate in isolation; they are part of complex, interconnected biological axes.
 Macronutrients influence these axes, creating a ripple effect across the endocrine system.

 Consider the Hypothalamic-Pituitary-Gonadal (HPG) axis, which regulates reproductive hormones.
 Dietary fat intake, for instance, can influence cholesterol availability, the precursor for sex steroid synthesis.
-Beyond synthesis, specific fats can affect the expression of in target tissues, or even alter the activity of enzymes like aromatase, which converts androgens to estrogens.
+Beyond synthesis, specific fats can affect the expression of steroid hormone receptors in target tissues, or even alter the activity of enzymes like aromatase, which converts androgens to estrogens.
 This impacts the overall hormonal milieu and the signals received by AR and ER.

 The gut microbiome also plays a surprisingly significant role in modulating hormone receptor expression.
 Gut bacteria metabolize dietary components, producing bioactive compounds like short-chain fatty acids (SCFAs) and influencing the enterohepatic circulation of estrogens.
 These microbial metabolites can interact with host receptors, including those on enteroendocrine cells, affecting the secretion of gut hormones that, in turn, influence systemic metabolic and hormonal balance.
-Dysbiosis, an imbalance in gut microbiota, can lead to increased inflammation, which is known to downregulate various hormone receptors, including those for growth hormone and steroid hormones.

 The following table illustrates how different macronutrients influence key hormonal axes and their receptors: